nidiatrovao/nidiatrovao.github.io/about.md

 For further information or if you have some "juicy" heterochronous sequence data and you’re up for a collaboration, please don’t hesitate to [contact me](https://www.google.com/recaptcha/mailhide/d?k=01RKQXgMiCn8dgvgHbVnzIPQ==&c=yAWm6xoNth1P87zR-8D3AIs1VdbTphSgX6CyOpHw4odFLGn6SO_x_4VJTao_19E0)!

-<i>Disclaimer: The views expressed in this website are my own and do not necessarily represent the views of the National Institutes of Health, the United States Government, KU Leuven or Universidade Nova de Lisboa.</i>